To download as a PDF, please click here.

 LTG Bansho illustrated how Japan is strategically important to the United States, especially in terms of establishing the power balance in the Indo-Pacific Region.
 The U.S. National Security Strategy names China and Russia as strong competitors, and North Korea and Iran as threats to the United States.
 Three of these four—China, Russia, and North Korea—are in the Indo-Pacific Region, and Japan is the only country to directly face those three powers.

 LTG Bansho discussed how Japan’s location is also important when considering Taiwan.
 The distance between Yonaguni, an island in Okinawa prefecture, and Taiwan is only 110km (less than 70 miles).
 This distance can be easily overcome with modern systems.
-In terms of military operations, Yonaguni and Okinawa cannot be separated even if they belong to two distinct sovereign states.
+In terms of military operations, Yonaguni and Taiwan cannot be separated.

 (2) China’s Recent Activities